TTSA3R: Training-Free Temporal-Spatial Adaptive Persistent State for Streaming 3D Reconstruction: Conclusions

 \section{Conclusions}

-In this work, we present a training-free 3D reconstruction framework TTSA3R that mitigates catastrophic memory forgetting of recurrent models for streaming reconstruction through an adaptive temporal-spatial mechanism.
+In this work, we present a training-free 3D reconstruction framework TTSA3R that mitigates catastrophic forgetting of recurrent models for streaming reconstruction through an adaptive temporal-spatial mechanism.
 Specifically, the key contribution is a dual-module design that models temporal state dynamics and spatial correspondence, enabling complementary selective updates based on cross-frame evolution and observation quality.
-Consequently, this approach enables fine-grained control over memory persistence with real-time inference efficiency.
-Extensive experiments demonstrate that our method achieves competitive or superior performance compared to state-of-the-art pipelines across different benchmarks and tasks.
+Thus, this approach enables fine-grained control over memory persistence with real-time inference efficiency.
+Extensive experiments demonstrate that our method achieves the largest gains on extended sequences and remains competitive with state-of-the-art methods on standard short-sequence benchmarks.

 \textbf{Limitations.} Our method is optimized for extended streaming scenarios with adequate visual overlap.
-Performance degrades under severe occlusions or sparse observations where correspondence signals become unreliable.
-Additionally, as a training-free design, the adaptive mechanism is inherently limited by the representational capacity of the base recurrent architecture.
+Performance degrades under severe occlusions where correspondence signals become unreliable.
+Additionally, as a training-free design, the adaptive mechanism is limited by the representational capacity of the base recurrent architecture.